Jayme has been an online writer for over six years. She is an artist, blogger, and freelancer. She often writes about DIY home projects.

-Don't despair.
-There are ways to temporarily (and even permanently) juice up a room without having to take out a loan during these hard economical times.
+If so, don't despair.
+There are ways to temporarily (and even permanently) juice up a room without having to take out a loan during these hard economic times.
 The internet is full of creative ideas for turning everyday objects into artistic accessories for any room.
 If you are slightly crafty, have at least a few dollars to spend and plenty of junk lying around, you can accomplish an amazing transformation with just a little work.

-First of all consider the walls.
-Paint is expensive, but can be the best overall investment if you are looking for an obvious change or hoping to rejuvenate shabby walls.
-If your walls are already painted a color you like, you might consider buying a small can of paint to use as accent color rather than repainting the whole room.
+First of all, consider the walls.
+Paint is expensive but can be the best overall investment if you are looking for an obvious change or hoping to rejuvenate shabby walls.
+If your walls are already painted a color you like, you might consider buying a small can of paint to use as an accent color rather than repainting the whole room.

 Simple geometric shapes such as stripes or squares can look nice in any room.
 A strong color can make the design a focal point, whereas using a color close to the wall color can create the illusion of relief.